-The Provision and Use of Work Equipment Regulations 1998 (PUWER)2 places a duty on the organisation to ensure work equipment is maintained in an efficient state, in efficient working order and in good repair.
-The provision and use of pool bikes will fall under this requirement.
-It is therefore of importance for the organisation to implement effective maintenance regimes for pool bikes to ensure that they remain in a safe condition.
+The use of pool bikes will lead to the requirement to repair and maintain the bike to ensure it remain in good order.
+Setting up regular maintenance schedules for pool bikes will ensure that they remain in safe condition.
 Organisations should identify a reliable service provider or train in-house staff to undertake the maintenance.
 To assist users, establishing a system for users to report issues will increase satisfaction in the scheme and ensure the quality of bikes.